PrincetonUniversity/installing_python_packages/README.md

 Often times you will want to create isolated Python environments.
 This is useful, for instance, when you have two packages that require different versions of a third package.
 The use of environments saves one the trouble of repeatedly upgrading or downgrading the third package in this case.

-We recommend use `virtualenv` to create isolated Python environments.
-To get started with virtualenv it must first be installed as follows:
+We recommend using `virtualenv` to create isolated Python environments.
+To get started with `virtualenv` it must first be installed:

 ```
 $ module load anaconda3
 $ pip install --user virtualenv
 ```

-Note that like pip, virtualenv is an executable, not a library.
+Note that like pip, `virtualenv` is an executable, not a library.
 To create an isolated environment do:

 ```
 $ mkdir myenv